IntronicCNVs/Background-models/README.md

 Here the observed number of CNVs that overlaps with exons (and the number of genes affected by exon-overlapping CNVs) is counted in the real CNV maps and in the randomized maps, separating by gene evolutionary ages.
 Then, the enrichment is calculated using the function in calculate_pvalue_randomizations.R

+calculate_pvalue_randomizations.R
+Function used to calculate the P-value of the enrichment/depletion.
+This function is extracted from the function permTest() from R package RegioneR (version 1.6.2)

 deletions_introns_genes_ages.RData